mohdsaadoon/Hackathon_Gen_Algo/README.md

 ### 1. Word_Vector_Similarity.ipynb

 This notebook explores the Word Vector Similarity module, which quantifies the effectiveness of the LLM in generating relevant responses.
-It employs a method based on word vector similarities, enhancing the precision of AI-generated responses to prompts.
+It employs a method based on word vector similarities, enhancing the precision of AI-generated prompt responses.

 ### 2. FITNESS_FUNCTION_GENETIC_ALGORITHM_CHALLENGE_04_OPENMESH(1).ipynb